Skip to main content

 What is the difference between the SPIDER HANDLE and the FOOT SPIDER HANDLE?

 The SPIDER HANDLE has three straight arms with black knobs and is designed to be used with your hand.
-The FOOT SPIDER HANDLE has three curved arms, providing a larger surface area, is designed to be used with your foot.
+The FOOT SPIDER HANDLE has three curved arms providing a larger surface area, and is designed to be used with your foot, but can also be turned using your hand.
 The spider handle and the foot spider handle work equally well and the choice between the two are strictly a personal preference.
-If a user has weakended upper body strength they may choose the foot spider handle.
-Alteranetely, if the user has weakened lower body strength they may choose the spider handle.
+The FOOT spider handle is wider and will add 1 inch to the width of the toilet.